myhumankit/cookiecutter-new-project/README.md

 [Cookiecutter](https://github.com/audreyr/cookiecutter) template to create a new MHK project.

 ## Features
- * Run usefull commands to generate all the tool stack for a new MHK project (GesLab, wikilab, Framateam, etc.);
+ * Test if the new project already exists on GesLab (required), GitHub (forbiden) and wikilab (optionnal);
- * Initialize a Git ripository with all the requirements for a new documentation project with [myworkshop](https://github.com/myhumankit/myworkshop).
+ * Initialize a Git ripository with all the requirements for a new documentation project with [myworkshop](https://github.com/myhumankit/myworkshop);
+ * Create a new wikilab page if required.

 ## Getting started

 ### Requirements
- * git 2.17.1 or higher (package _git_);
- * python 3.6.7 or higher (package _python3_);
- * pip 19.0.1 or higher (package _python3-pip_);
- * coockiecutter 1.6.0 or higher;
- * requests 2.18.4 or higher.

-Install the latest Cookiecutter (if you haven't installed it yet!) and _requests_ :
+Please install the latest [new-project Makefile](https://github.com/myhumankit/new-project) (if you haven't installed it yet!) :

 ```
-sudo pip3 install cookiecutter
-sudo pip3 install requests
+$ cd ~/dev/
+$ git clone git@github.com:myhumankit/new-project.git
+$ cd new-project/
+$ make install
 ```

 ### Configuration
-By default Cookiecutter tries to retrieve settings from a _.cookiecutterrc_ file in your home directory.
+By default, Cookiecutter tries to retrieve settings from a _.cookiecutterrc_ file in your home directory.
 Please create this file with some default settings :

 ```
 default_context: